-Emergency Dentist Charlotte
+Emergency Dentist Near Indian Land

 HANDLING DENTAL EMERGENCIES

 All types of dental emergencies can be potentially serious, especially injuries to the teeth or gums.
-If ignored, these oral injuries can increase the risk of permanent damage, and the need for extensive and costly treatment later on.
+If ignored, these oral injuries can increase the risk of permanent damage.
+This may even lead to an extensive and costly treatment later on.

 When you have a dental emergency, it is best to visit us as soon as possible or book an appointment through our 24/7 online scheduling system.
 In the meantime, here are a few tips on how to properly handle some common dental emergencies.

 - Toothaches: If you are suffering from a severe toothache, thoroughly rinse your mouth with warm water.
 Gently floss between teeth to remove any food that may be stuck.